CIRCL/AIL-framework/README.md

 ## Installation Notes

-For Lacus Crawler installation instructions, refer to the [HOWTO](https://github.com/ail-project/ail-framework/blob/master/HOWTO.md#crawler)
+For Lacus Crawler and LibreTranslate installation instructions (if you want to use those features), refer to the [HOWTO](https://github.com/ail-project/ail-framework/blob/master/HOWTO.md#crawler)

 ## Starting AIL